michaeleze/SimpleTodoApp-typescript-react-graphqlsever/README.md

 Create a single page web application to manage a task list using React.

 ### Requirements
 The application provides the functionality to view the list of to-do items, create them, and mark them as done.
-The front-end technology is based on JavaScript / HTML / CSS.
+The front-end technology is based on JavaScript (or TypeScript) / HTML / CSS.
 Tasks are stored using a Rest service.
 Please realize data transfer between web client and back-end service.

 ### Additional Information